African Grey Flycatcher

 Home Alphabetical Maps Taxonomic Links/Resources

 The African grey flycatcher is common and widespread.
 The fine black streaks on the head and the absence of streaks on the breast are diagnostic.
 Color varies from grey to grey-brown.
 The top photo (Serengeti, 7-18) is courtesy of Peter King.
-Immatures are in rows 3 and 4.
-The flight photo was taken west of Singida (7-16), courtesy of Florence Holmen.
+The nest was in Mirongo-Arusha (12-23), courtesy of Kileo Kipanga.
+Immatures are in rows 4 and 5.
+The flight photo was taken west of Singida, courtesy of Florence Holmen.
 The other photos were taken in Engikaret, Lake Manyara NP, Olasiti, Tarangire and Shambarai.
-Click the photo above to see a slideshow that includes juveniles, immatures, a nest, and adults.
+Click the photo above to see a slideshow that includes juveniles, immatures, another nest, and adults.

 Last page